 During the second year of your studies, creativity meets with insight into the commercial side of fashion.
 In the first semester, sustainability returns as a theme in each element of the curriculum.
-You consider technology and its effects on design, and also conduct experiments within the theme of jeans.
+You consider technology and its effects on design, and also conduct experiments within the theme of streetwear.
 You design a mini-collection, organise a fashion show, and make books about your techniques and your research.
-In the following semester you delve deeper into work with textiles, illustration and innovation.
-You develop a signature style' for garments that meet the needs of various markets, learn more about brands and labels, and create a collection book.
+In the following semester you delve deeper into work on your personal creative universe with emphasis on textiles, illustration and innovation.
+You begin to develop a personal design signature.

 The third and fourth year are entirely focused on the further development of your own talents and aptitudes.
 You choose an internship, a course specialisation and a minor programme.
 Your choices will depend on the professional perspectives you have in mind: these might include becoming an Independent Designer (designing for your own fashion brand), a Designer for the industry (designing garments for a brand or a company), or a Fashion Forecaster (predicting future trends in the fashion industry).

 The final semester is devoted to your graduation project, in which you develop a catwalk collection or draw up a trend forecast and build this research into a thesis.